rainaeverson/project_one/README.md

 #### While the movies are still spread out, there is a discernable trend between the rating it received and the revenue it earned.
 (People who hear about a good movie are more likely to pay to watch it, after all!)
 There is still a shroud of points at the low-end of revenue, which could be attributed to marketing and palatability of the content to the masses and therefore a smaller sample of people actively reviewing the movie.
 Action movies were successful in regards to revenue earnings, which is likely due to the rise of technology making the impossible possible.
 Family oriented films remained consistent in their earnings throughout this period.
 Critically-acclaimed movies earned more, while action movies earnings did not depend on a high rating to be profitable.

-#### The p-value for this data is 5.0778, indicating that there is not a correlation enough between these factors to conclude this to be a major factor in movie success.
+#### The p-value for this data is 5.0778, indicating that there is not a correlation between these factors to conclude this to be a major factor in movie success.

 ##### Final answer: No
 ---